-5.3 Backfill Settlement
+5.3 Backfill Settlement including Basements

-Retaining wall and utility trench backfill in building and pavement areas should be compacted to the density criteria previously presented herein.
-If backfills are not compacted as recommended, excessive settlement may result in areas adjoining backfilled retaining walls, or over utilities.
-Excessive settlement of loose backfills has caused damage to pavements, floor slabs, pedestrian walkways, planters, etc., which adjoin backfilled retaining walls.

-Deep compacted backfills will also tend to settle differently relative to retaining walls and should not be used for support of adjoining facilities prone to damage from differential settlements, or facilities attached to the main structure.
+Retaining wall, basement wall, and utility trench backfill in building and pavement areas should be compacted to the density criteria previously presented herein.
+If backfills are not compacted as recommended, excessive settlement may result in areas adjoining backfilled retaining and basement walls, or over utilities.
+Excessive settlement of loose backfills has caused damage to pavements, floor slabs, pedestrian walkways, planters, etc., which adjoin backfilled retaining and basement walls.
+Deep compacted backfills will also tend to settle differently relative to retaining and basement walls and should not be used for support of adjoining facilities prone to damage from differential settlements, or facilities attached to the main structure.

-Flooding has also been experienced in below grade areas due to breakage of utility lines embedded in loose retaining wall backfills, and from infiltration of surface water (irrigation and/or rainfall) through loose retaining wall backfills.
+Flooding has also been experienced in below grade areas due to breakage of utility lines embedded in loose retaining and basement wall backfills, and from infiltration of surface water (irrigation and/or rainfall) through loose retaining and basement wall backfills.
 Backfills may consist of compacted native soils.
 Backfill compaction should be accomplished by mechanical methods.
 Water jetting or flooding of loose, dumped backfills to increase moisture contents should be prohibited in all wall backfills and in utility trench backfills.
 Because of the critical factor of minimizing settlements of approach slabs, particularly careful quality control should be exercised over backfill operations.
 Even with proper backfill compaction (well compacted - 95 percent minimum), the backfill will have the potential for about 1.2 inches of settlement (for 10.0 feet of total backfill) in the event of wetting by irrigation or broken conduits.
 With moderately compacted backfill (90 percent minimum), the magnitude of backfill settlement may approach 3.0 inches (for 10.0 feet of total backfill).
 Further, with poorly compacted backfill (85 percent minimum), the approximate magnitude of backfill settlement may reach as much as 6.0 inches (for 10.0 feet of total backfill).
 The preceding estimates for backfill settlement are those which may occur through settlement of the backfill alone, without any surcharge or other structural loading condition.
 Refer to the following table which reflects the anticipated settlement without any structural loads.

-Backfill Types Anticipated Settlement without any Structural Loads (in.)
-30.0 Description Estimated feet of Compaction backfill backfill backfill backfill backfill backfill backfill backfill backfill Very Well 95-98 0.5 0.15 0.3 0.45 0.6 0.75 0.9 1.05 1.2 1.35 1.5 1.65 1.8 Compacted 95 1 0.3 0.6 0.9 1.2 1.5 1.8 2.1 2.7 3.0 3.3 2.4 3.6 Compacted Moderately 2.5 0.75 1.5 2.25 3.0 5.25 7.5 90 3.75 4.5 6.0 6.75 8.25 9.0 Compacted Poorly 85 5 3.0 4.5 6.0 7.5 9.0 12.0 15.0 18.0 Compacted Poorly 2.25 9.0 20.25 80 4.5 6.75 11.25 13.5 15.75 18.0 22.5 24.75 27.0
+Backfill Types Anticipated Settlement without any Structural Loads (in.) % Compaction Estimated Strain feet of backfill feet of backfill Description feet of backfill feet of feet of backfill backfill backfill Very Well 0.5 1.05 95-98 0.15 0.3 0.45 0.6 0.75 0.9 1.2 1.5 1.65 1.35 1.8 Compacted Well 0.3 0.6 1.2 3.3 95 0.9 1.5 1.8 2.1 2.4 2.7 3.0 3.6 Compacted Moderately 2.5 0.75 1.5 2.25 3.0 3.75 4.5 5.25 6.0 6.75 7.5 8.25 90 9.0 Compacted 5 3.0 6.0 9.0 12.0 15.0 85 1.5 4.5 7.5 10.5 13.5 16.5 18.0 Very 7.5 2.25 4.5 6.75 9.0 11.25 13.5 15.75 18.0 20.25 22 5 24.75 80 27.0

-Table 7: Backfill Settlement
+Table 11: Backfill Settlement

-Accordingly, it is recommended that where slabs are supported on grade over fill but are also tied to or connected to elements supported at retaining level, special construction details should be utilized.
+Accordingly, it is recommended that where slabs are supported on grade over fill but are also tied to or connected to elements supported at lower levels, special construction details should be utilized.
 Concrete slabs should be hinged or keyed at the base where they join the rigid structure in order to allow slight rotation of the slab.
 These measures will reduce the likelihood that such slabs will crack or suffer noticeable deformations.
 Also refer to Slab Support presented herein.